Kuala Pembuang: Geography

+Kuala Pembuang is located on the banks of Seruyan River and is very adjacent to the river's estuary into Java Sea.
+This town is also situated on the lowlands of the southern coast of Central Kalimantan with the altitude being somewhere between 1 and 15 metres above sea level.
+As other towns and cities in Borneo, this town experiences tropical rainforest climate (Af) with high amount of precipitation most of the year, constantly high humidity, and persistent warm-to-hot temperature.

 History

 Samudin

 Several local oral traditions mention Datuk Samudin as the first person to occupy the area around Sungai Perlu and opened access to Kuala Pembuang and established settlements there.
 For the people of Seruyan Hilir, Samudin is a respected person and they regard him as an ancestor.

 Sultanate of Banjar

 Pembuang is one of the oldest settlements in Seruyan Regency, the name of this area has already been mentioned in the Hikayat Banjar whose last part was written in 1663.
-The name of Pembuang was given by Prince Dipati Anta-Kasuma son of Sultan Banjar IV Mustainbillah, because originally the place was going to be the capital of the kingdom to be founded by him, but then it was canceled (Pambuang means wasted).
+The name of Pembuang was given by Prince Dipati Anta-Kasuma son of the 4th Sultan of Banjar Mustain Billah, because originally the place was going to be the capital of the kingdom to be founded by him, but then it was canceled (Pambuang means wasted).

-In 1878, Sunan Nata Alam handed over Pembuang and its surroundings to the Dutch East India Company.
+In 1878, Tahmidullah II of Banjar handed over Pembuang and its surroundings to the Dutch East India Company.
 This area was made an Onderdistrict of the Dutch East Indies under the name Pemboewan District.

 1905, The Pemboewan government with its capital in Pembuang Hulu was moved to Kuala Pembuang, due to its strategic location on the south coast, especially for government, transportation and the economic activities at that time.